Ride the magnificent Pyrenees on the less travelled Atlantic to the Mediterranean route, conquering classic Tour de France climbs the whole way.

 We’ll finish the trip with a climb up to Rocacorba, a prime testing ground for the Girona pros.

-Unfortunately our trip must come to an end.
-We’ll transfer you to Barcelona Airport.
-Safe travels!
+Unfortunately, our trip must come to an end.
+Our shuttle will take you to Barcelona Airport, arriving at approximately 9:00am.